Books that Built Chicago

-Join Chicago architecture aficionados Robert Bruegmann, Kim Coventry, John Ronan, and Pauline Saliga to discuss the significant architecture and urban design projects profiled in Chicago by the Book: 101 Publications that Shaped the City and Its Image.
+Join Chicago architecture aficionados Kim Coventry, John Ronan, Pauline Saliga, and David Van Zanten to discuss the significant architecture and urban design projects profiled in Chicago by the Book: 101 Publications that Shaped the City and Its Image.

 Wednesday, December 11, 2019

 6:00 to 7:00 pm